aea-JR/psa-scr-qst-tst/readme.md

 The package automatically detects changes related to the questionnaire, such as modifications to questions, options, or other attributes.
 If changes are detected, you must manually push these updates to PisaSales via the **PisaSales Questionnaire Management** tab in the widget properties.

 ### Failure Handling
-If creating or updating any question or answer option fails, the questionnaire will behave as if changes were detected, displaying a Pending Update message and button.
+If the creation or update of any question or answer option fails, the questionnaire will behave as if changes were detected, displaying a Pending Update message and button.
 This happens when the data in the Scrivito questionnaire no longer matches the data in PisaSales, allowing you to retry the update process to synchronize both systems.

 ## Questionnaire Usage Across Different Pages